NHS England’s letter from 9 July 2020 provides details of income protection for 2020/21.

 Reimbursement will also be made for applicable employer National Insurance and pensions costs for each of the above staff groups.

-- PPE costs will be covered directly by DHSC with details of the process to be released soon.
+- PPE costs is covered directly by DHSC with details of the process to be released soon.

 - minor physical adjustments to buildings (eg Perspex screens and barriers) will be reimbursed.